 The Amazing Marketing Opportunity Coming With IoT

-A week or so ago I was asked to speak at a regional event on the Internet of Things.
-As co-host of the Dell Luminaries podcast, I’ve had a ton of exposure to Edge computing and the technological innovation that’s already taking shape.
-However, if you do a search for marketing opportunities with respect to IoT, there’s honestly not a lot of discussion online.
-In fact, I’m disappointed since IoT will transform the relationship between the customer and the business.
+I was asked to speak at a regional event on the Internet of Things.
+As co-host of the Dell Luminaries podcast, I’ve had a ton of exposure to Edge computing and the technological innovation already taking shape.
+However, if you search for marketing opportunities for IoT, there’s honestly not a lot of discussion online.
+I’m disappointed since IoT will transform the relationship between the customer and the business.

 Why is IoT Transformative?

-Think about how consumers have discovered and researched products and services provided by businesses over the last one hundred years.
+Consider how consumers have discovered and researched products and services businesses provide over the last century.

-2. Distributed Media – As media became available, like the printing press, businesses now had an opportunity to advertise beyond their own voice – to their communities and beyond.
+2. Distributed Media: As media became available, like the printing press, businesses now had an opportunity to advertise beyond their voice – to their communities and beyond.

-3. Mass Media – Mass media arose, now providing businesses with the ability to reach thousands or even millions of people.
-Direct mail, television, radio… whomever owned the audience could command significant dollars to reach that audience.
-It was official, the advertising industry grew to enormous heights and profits.
+3. Mass Media: Mass media arose, now allowing businesses to reach thousands or even millions of people.
+Direct mail, television, radio… whoever owned the audience could command significant dollars to reach that audience.
+It was official: the advertising industry grew to enormous heights and profits.
 If businesses wished to thrive, they had to work through the paid gateways of advertisers.

-4. Digital Media – The Internet and social media provided a new opportunity that’s chiseling away at mass media.
-Companies could now work on word of mouth marketing through search and social channels to build awareness and connect with targeted audiences.
+4. Digital Media: The Internet and social media provided a new opportunity that’s chiseling away at mass media.
+Companies could now work on word-of-mouth marketing (WOMM) through search and social channels to build awareness and connect with targeted audiences.
 Of course, Google and Facebook took the opportunity to build the next profit gateways between the business and the consumer.

 The New Era of Marketing: IoT

-The new era of marketing is almost upon us that’s more exciting than anything we’ve seen before.
-IoT will provide incredible opportunities we’ve never seen before – the opportunity for businesses to bypass all gateways and communicate, again, directly with prospects and customers.
+The new marketing era is almost upon us, and that’s more exciting than anything we’ve seen before.
+IoT will provide incredible opportunities we’ve never seen before – the opportunity for businesses to bypass all gateways and communicate directly with prospects and customers.

-Within the presentations, good friend and IoT expert John McDonald provided an incredible vision of our near future.
-He described todays cars and the incredible computing power they already have.
-If enabled, cars could communicate right now with their owners, letting them know that they were weaving and tired.
-Cars could tell you to take the next exit and point you to the nearest Starbucks… even order your favorite drink for you.
+Good friend and IoT expert John McDonald provided an incredible vision of our near future within the presentations.
+He described today’s cars and the tremendous computing power they already have.
+If enabled, cars could communicate with their owners, letting them know they were weaving and tired.
+Cars could tell you to take the next exit, point you to the nearest Starbucks, or even order your favorite drink.

 IoT Will Be Everywhere, In Everything